falcosecurity/falco/proposals/20200901-artifacts-cleanup.md

 This document proposes to retain all the stable releases.

-Which means that all the Falco packages present in the Falco stable release repositories will be kept.
+This means that all the Falco packages present in the Falco stable release repositories will be kept.

 The [bin](https://bintray.com/falcosecurity/bin) repository contains a Falco tarball package for every release.
 This means it grows in space of ~50MB each month.

-the [deb](https://bintray.com/falcosecurity/deb) repository contains a Falco DEB package for every release.
+The [deb](https://bintray.com/falcosecurity/deb) repository contains a Falco DEB package for every release.
 This means it grows in space of ~5MB each month.

-the [rpm](https://bintray.com/falcosecurity/rpm) repository contains a Falco RPM package for every release.
+The [rpm](https://bintray.com/falcosecurity/rpm) repository contains a Falco RPM package for every release.
 This means it grows in space of ~4.3MB each month.

 ### Considerations